Can you afford to live in Luxembourg?

 Living in Luxembourg has much to recommend it.
-Not only do residents receive some of the highest salaries in the eurozone, its low crime rate and political stability make it one of the safest places in the world.
-But are its charms reserved only for the wealthy?
+Not only do its residents receive on average the highest incomes in the eurozone, but the country’s low crime rate and political stability make it one of the safest in the world.
+But is its appeal limited to the wealthy?
 Can ordinary people enjoy a comfortable life?

 There’s little to improve on in Luxembourg’s quality of life rankings.
 The capital was named the safest city in the world in the 2019 Mercer quality of living survey, which considers metrics such as internal stability, crime levels, law enforcement, limitations on personal freedom and freedom of the press.
 Violent crime is rare, and most crime falls into the ‘nuisance’ category, such as pickpocketing and other petty theft.
 Intentional homicides are below the rates in other European countries such as the UK and are around one-sixth of the level in the US.

 However, what Luxembourg is not is a cheap country to live in.
 Housing costs are steep: a typical two-bedroom apartment in Luxembourg City cost on average around €1.1m at the end of 2022, according to industry estimates, while renting an apartment of a similar size could cost €2,500 per month or more.
 This puts home prices – in Luxembourg City at least – among the highest in Europe.

 However, availability of finance is generally good, with banks offering long-term mortgage loans of between 20 and 30 years covering as much as 80% of the property cost.
 Although average interest rates on mortgage loans had risen from their pre-Covid level of around 2% to 4% at the end of 2022, the cost remains reasonable by historic standards.

 … typical monthly living costs for a family of four will be around €3,400 before housing expenditure.